dduyg/55/posts/attractor-fields.md

 Attractors offer glimpses into the behavior of different systems over time, allowing us to gain a deeper understanding of their complexities.
 Therefore, they play a vital role in modeling complex systems, such as physics simulations involving the motion of particles in a fluid and computer graphics, to create realistic movement and behavior of particles or objects.
 Attractors can also be used to model more abstract systems, such as the dynamics of economic or social systems.
 For instance, they can help us understand the behavior of populations in a city or the spread of information through a network.

-These systems are dynamical systems that change over time.
-An attractor has a set of states or values to which a dynamic system tends to evolve over time, regardless of the starting state.
-Dynamic systems are constantly evolving, never remaining static.
-And to make sense of their intricate workings, attractors can serve as a lens through which we can explore and understand the intricate web of interactions and influences that shape our world.
+These systems are dynamical systems that are constantly evolving, and attractors have a set of states or values towards which the system tends to evolve, regardless of its initial state.
+By employing attractors, we can explore the intricate web of interactions and influences that shape our world.
 They can be simple, like the motion of a pendulum, or complex, like the weather.

 ## Visualizing the influence of parameter changes on attractor fields